• Skip to primary navigation

 • In a pot, bring 1 cup of water to a rolling boil.
 Add 1 tsp ghee and salt (optional).

 • Turn the flame to low.
-Add the rice flour, mix it well with a spoon.
+Add the rice flour and mix it well with a spoon.
 This will make a lumpy mixture.
 Turn off the flame.
 Cover the pot and leave it for 3-5 minutes.

 • Wrap the dough with a damp cloth.
 It is important to keep the dough damp and soft.
-Now make 12-14 lemon size balls.
+Now make 12-14 lemon-sized balls.
 Note: The size of the balls will also depend on the size of the modak mold you have.
-Also keep the balls covered with the damp cloth.
+Also, keep the balls covered with a damp cloth.

 Covering for ukadiche Modak